chrishiguto/chrishiguto/README.md

 ### About me

-I'm currently learning Rust 🦀.
+- Tech enthusiast and currently diving into the world of Rust 🦀 and WASM 0️⃣1️⃣.
-In my free time I like to watch soccer ⚽ and cook 👨‍🍳.
+- In my free time I like to watch soccer ⚽ and cook 👨‍🍳.
 I also like to drink beer and see new places. ✈️

 ### You can find me on